CenterForTheBuiltEnvironment/pythermalcomfort/README.rst

 - Help with testing, translations, or reviewing pull requests
 - Star or share the project to increase visibility

-Any support—financial or contribution\-based—is greatly appreciated and helps keep the project healthy and maintained.
+Any support—financial or contribution-based—is appreciated and helps keep the project healthy.

 Contribute
 ==========

 We welcome contributions!
-Whether you’re reporting a bug, suggesting a feature, or submitting a pull request, your input helps make ``pythermalcomfort`` better for everyone.
-Below is a short, actionable guide to get your changes ready and submitted quickly.
-For full details, see CONTRIBUTING.rst in the project root or the documentation contributing page.
+Whether reporting a bug, suggesting a feature, or submitting a pull request, your input helps make ``pythermalcomfort`` better for everyone.
+See CONTRIBUTING.rst for full contribution guidelines.

 Quick checklist
 ---------------